 The Helix Staircase of the Loretto Chapel

-The Loretto Chapel is a small, French Gothic style church that was built in the 1870s in Santa Fe, New Mexico, in the United States of America.
+The Loretto Chapel is a small, French Gothic style church built in the 1870s in Santa Fe, New Mexico, in the United States of America.
 It’s a beautiful chapel on the outside and inside and kept in good repair.
-It was a Roman Catholic Church that was originally run by nuns.
+It was a Roman Catholic Church run by nuns.

-The staircase itself is a spiral that turns 360 degrees, twice.
-The strange thing about this construction is that it has no centre pole, but it is structurally sound.
-That is only the start of the anomaly of the staircase, though.
-The mystery behind it lies within the way the stairs came into being, by a miracle no less, according to legend.
+The staircase itself forms a spiral, turning 360 degrees, twice.
+The strange thing is, it has no centre pole, but is sound.
+This is the beginning of the staircase anomalies.
+The mystery lies within the way the stairs came into being, by a miracle no less, according to legend.

-The nuns of the chapel, at the time of the construction and immediately after, had a dilemma, how to get access to the choir loft, that comprised a type of mezzanine floor at one end of the chapel over the doorway.
-There was no room to build a large traditional staircase in such a small chapel.
+The nuns of the chapel had a dilemma: how to get access to the choir loft, a type of mezzanine floor at one end of the chapel over the doorway.
+There wasn’t room for a large staircase in the chapel.
 They called on the local carpenters for advice, but none had a suitable solution.

-Sometime later, a man answered their prayers.
-He turned up offering to do the work on the staircase but had a condition that he could be alone in the chapel for three months.
-Strangely enough, he only had a few simple tools including a hammer, and saw and a T-Square.
+Sometime later, a man answered their prayers, but had a condition he could be alone in the chapel for three months.
+Strange enough, he had only a few simple tools, including a hammer, and a saw and a T-Square.

 He constructed the staircase on time, with wooden pegs for nails.
-It was a marvellous and beautiful construction, a work any designer or joiner would be proud of.
-It was perfectly symmetrical and had no middle column to support it.
-The usual construction of a spiral staircase is around a central column as a crucial part of its structure, but not this one.
+A marvellous and beautiful construction, a work any designer or joiner would be proud of.
+It was symmetrical and had no middle column to support it.
+The usual construction of a spiral staircase is around a central column, a crucial part of its structure.
 The engineering was so that he had designed it without one.
-An unusual method and should not be able to support anyone on the staircase, but it does and has done so for over 140 years.
+An unusual method and should not support any weight on the staircase, but it does and has done so for over 140 years.

 After he finished the work, the carpenter left, collecting no payment.
-Never seen again by the nuns; they looked for him, but to no avail.
-Another mystery was where did the wood come from?
-In the 1990s, the manager of the chapel took a small piece of wood from the original part of the stairs (someone fitted the balusters10 years later for safety reasons) and sent it away for analysis.
-The results showed it was an unknown species of spruce.
-The wood was strong and dense and is like wood grown in freezing climates where it grows slowly.
-None grows in the area, anything even similar would need transporting thousands of miles from abroad.
+Never seen again by the nuns; They tried to locate him, but couldn’t.
+Where did the wood originate?
+In the 1990s, the manager of the chapel took a small piece of wood from the original part of the stairs. (the balusters were added 10 years later for safety reasons) and sent it away for analysis.
+Results showed it was an unknown species of spruce.
+The wood was strong and dense and is like wood grown in freezing climates where it grows at a slow rate.
+None grows in the area.
+Anything even similar would need transporting thousands of miles from abroad.

-Many experts have visited the chapel over the years to find the staircase intriguing by the craftsmanship and beauty of it.
-But such skill is not altogether impossible for the artisans of the day.
-History shows many structures of undeniable Intricacy and detail, but what makes this different is the story of the nuns praying for help, the stranger visiting the chapel and the engineering involved that almost defies gravity, and built by one man with a hand full of tools.
+Over the years, many experts have visited the chapel and found the staircase intriguing.
+They agree it is possible for artisans of the day to do such a task.
+History shows many structures of undeniable Intricacy and detail, but what makes this different is the story of the nuns praying for help, the stranger visiting the chapel and the engineering involved almost defying gravity, and built by one man with a hand full of tools.

 Of course, the story could be true or exaggerated.
-If we look closely at the design, we can see that if such a construction comprised pieces of wood that are fixed together and glued to become one solid piece, then it is feasible to suggest such a construction would work.
+If we look closer, we see that such a construction, comprising pieces of wood fixed together and glued to become one solid piece, would work.
+So, it is feasible to suggest such a construction is possible.

-Even if the wood was sourced from thousands of miles, it would have still been quite possible, the only problem that might have hindered the project here would have been the cost.
+If they sourced the wood from thousands of miles, it would have still been quite possible.
+The only problem that might have hindered the project would have been the cost.

-Regarding the craft workers of the time, well, I would suggest that they would have been in good supply, even the highly skilled ones.
-You only have to look back in time to realise this, in an age of wood used for many elaborate constructions, the galleons that sailed the seven seas for instance.
+The craft workers would have been in good supply, even the highly skilled ones.
+Just glance back in time to realise this, in an age of wood used for many elaborate constructions, the galleons that sailed the seven seas, for instance.

-There have been suggestions that the entire structure started and finished in France and shipped there as one solid construction.
+One theory is of the entire structure being constructed in France and shipped as one solid piece.
 This is a possibility, but as mentioned above, the stranger brought with him only a few tools, including a T-Square.
-The interesting thing here is that T-Square.
-They use a square of this nature in architectural drawing, usually laid flat across a board.
-It is not a tool for fashioning wood, which would suggest that the carpenter designed the construction in situ.
+The T-Square is interesting.
+They used a square of this nature in architectural drawing, laid flat across a board.
+It is not a tool for fashioning wood, which would suggest the carpenter designed the construction in situ.

 Miracles happen, so miracle or not?
 You decide.
-But the facts are that it is a beautiful piece of craftsmanship and an intriguing example of clever engineering, built almost 150 years ago in a plain chapel in a small town in New Mexico, US.
+But the facts remain: it is a beautiful piece of craftsmanship and an intriguing example of clever engineering, built almost 150 years ago in a plain chapel in a small town in New Mexico, US.

 D. Marsden © 2020